connect-the-panda/academic-plus-beyond/src/content/blog/flow-state-productivity.md

 So what does this look like in the real world?

-* When Writing: Try the Pomodoro Technique.
+* When Writing: As mentioned above, you can try the Pomodoro Technique.
 Set a timer for 25 minutes and commit to writing without stopping to edit.
 Just let the ideas pour out.
 Your inner critic isn't invited to this session.
 * When Problem-Solving: Deliberately choose a problem that's just a little bit beyond your comfort zone.
 You want to feel stretched, but not so much that you snap.
 * When Researching: Create a simple roadmap of the top 3-5 questions you need to answer before you even open a book or a browser.
 This keeps you from falling down a rabbit hole.